 In the “good old days” when I completed my Bachelors and Masters degrees information overload wasn’t really much of a problem.
 At a time where assignments were handwritten or typed on a typewriter, keeping up-to-date with the literature consisted of browsing through the recent issues of journals, found on the shelves of the library’s reading room.
 Tracking down the references in these articles involved making numerous trips to the musty cellars of university libraries – sometimes even in other cities – and dragging large stacks of bound volumes to the photocopier.

 I still vividly remember the chemical smell of the thermal paper that was used in most photocopiers.
-It also spent looooots of time waiting when someone else was using the photocopier or cursing in desperation when a previous users had left it broken without alerting technicians.
+I also spent looooots of time waiting when someone else was using the photocopier or cursing in desperation when a previous users had left it broken without alerting technicians.
 Those were the days of slow Science…

 Finding out whether a specific article had been cited by others involved going through the paper version of the (Social) Science Citation Index.
 Even though this publication had paper so thin you could almost see through it, was incredibly heavy.
-So yes, you would risk a hernia from carrying around heavy stacks of books and I would invariably get queasy from the chemical smell of the photocopiers and the lack of fresh air in the library cellars.
+So yes, you would risk a hernia from carrying around heavy stacks of books and I would invariably get queasy from the chemical smell of the photocopiers compounded by the lack of fresh air in the library cellars.
 But information overload was never an issue.

 Things had “improved” slightly when I did my PhD.
 I now had my own personal computer and email started to become more common as a means of communication, thus speeding up access to information.
 That said; much of my communication with other academics still took place through letters or – if you wanted “instant” communication – faxes.
 Remember how the thermal paper meant these faxes became illegible after a while?